CERNN/Hephflow/README.md

-# MR-LBM for GPU
+# Hephflow

-This repository contains a moment-based implementation of the Lattice Boltzmann Method (LBM), where the collision is performed across moments from 0th to 2nd order.
-The method is designed for GPU acceleration using CUDA.
+This repository contains **Hephflow**, a moment-based implementation of the Lattice Boltzmann Method (LBM) for GPU acceleration using CUDA.
+Hephflow is the successor to the previous project **MR-LBM**, and builds upon its concepts and codebase, introducing new features and improvements.

 ## Table of Contents